 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.

 A “state of crisis” has been in force for border areas adjacent to Greece and Serbia since 2015.
-It has been extended by the government every six months, including through year’s end.
-The state of crisis allows government authorities to regulate the entry and transit of migrants.
+It has been extended by the government every six months, most recently on October 5.
+The state of crisis allows the government additional authorities to regulate the entry and transit of migrants and deploy additional resources as needed.
 Since the closure of the “Western Balkans Route” in 2016, migrants apprehended in these areas were regularly placed in contained temporary transit centers, near the border, and pushed back to the prior transit country within days.
 No freedom of movement was ensured for migrants while in the transit centers or the reception center for smuggled foreigners, nor was a formal removal or readmission procedure established.

-In-Country Movement: The Office of the UN High Commissioner for Refugees (UNHCR) estimated that approximately 25,000 persons transited the country from January 1 to August 31, but neither UNHCR nor the International Organization for Migration (IOM) registered any hate crimes against them.
+In-country Movement: The UN High Commissioner for Refugees (UNHCR) office in Skopje estimated more than 28,000 persons transited the country from January 1 to August 31, but neither UNHCR nor the International Organization for Migration (IOM) registered any hate crimes against them.
 UNHCR did not note any in-country movement restrictions for internally displaced persons (IDPs), refugees, or stateless persons.

-According to the Ministry of Labor and Social Policy (MLSP), 112 persons (26 families) remained displaced from the 2001 internal armed conflict, seven (three families) lived in collective housing centers, and 105 persons (25 families) were in private accommodations or with host families.
+According to the Ministry of Labor and Social Policy, 112 persons from 26 families remained displaced from the 2001 internal armed conflict.
+Of them seven individuals from three families lived in collective housing centers, and 105 from 25 families lived in private accommodations or with host families.
 The government provided protection and assistance, and supported safe, voluntary, and dignified returns, as well as resettlement or local integration of IDPs.
 There were no reports of IDPs suffering abuses.

 Despite having no national policy document, the government generally observed the UN Guiding Principles on Internal Displacement.

 f.
 Protection of Refugees